Shubhamm-02/Type-Ahead/README.md

 > with "ip", you walk to shelf `i` → drawer `p`, and everything in that drawer
 > matches.
 You never touch unrelated shelves.

-**The optimization — top-K at every node.** A plain trie still has to gather and sort *all* queries under a prefix.
+**The optimization: top-K at every node.** A plain trie still has to gather and sort *all* queries under a prefix.
 For a short prefix like `"a"` that could be thousands.
 So we cache, at **each node**, that node's own best 10 descendants (`topK`).